 Modifications are another factor.
 While it’s not completely black and white, in most cases modifications can actually reduce the value of your car.
 Your car was built to spec for a reason, and so when different parts are added, this can make reselling difficult especially if it’s a poorly done job.
 Remember that the more you customise your car to your personal preferences, the less appealing it becomes to the wider market.

 Another point is the reputation of your car’s manufacturer.
 There are some cars that are stalwarts of British motoring (such as Mini’s) that will always have a value attached to them from their name alone.
-So, if retaining value is your top concern then it pays to do your research before you buy.
+So, if the retaining value is your top concern then it pays to do your research before you buy.

 Getting your car’s valuation

-While all the attention of the value of your car mostly goes on the actual vehicle, the method in which you try and sell it could impact the price too.
+While all the attention to the value of your car mostly goes on the actual vehicle, the method in which you try and sell it could impact the price too.
 These days you have everything from old school newspaper ads to online auction sites.
 You could leave a sign in your car window with your contact details to speak with buyers in person.

 If your not a natural-born salesperson, selling your car this way might not be for you.
 Plus, how can you be sure how much your car is worth, without checking it out first?
 Luckily, here at Jamjar, all we require is your reg number to provide you with a range of quotes for your car, without any hassle.
-By understanding how much your car is worth and seeing real-time quotes, you can make the best choice for you.
+By understanding how much your car is worth and seeing real-time quotes, you can make the best choice for yourself.